Last Updated on

 12. Cross-team partnership

 A CRM system empowers people from different parts of a business to work together.
-A sales group can collaborate with the product team to produce tailored quotes, while a marketing project that produces a lead can prepare a sales representative to have a more knowledge and personalised discussion with the prospect.
+A sales group can collaborate with the product team to produce tailored quotes, whilst a marketing campaign that produces a lead can provide a sales representative with deeper knowledge about the lead, in order to have a more personalised discussion with that lead.

 13. Improved customer satisfaction and retention

 Having a readily available view of a customer’s interactions to date makes it easier to predict potential concerns and complaints.
-This leads to a more positive experience for customers, who will not have to be referred to different departments, and the customers will not need to re-explain their issue at every stage.
+This leads to a more positive experience for customers, who will not have to be referred to different departments, and have to re-explain their issue at every stage.

 1. Vet the suppliers and ask the hard questions

-Before you commit to your chosen CRM vendor, make sure you research the reviews, responsiveness, clients, integrations with other tech suppliers and service levels.
-Furthermore, you should also ask about the support and training you will get – there are bound to many updates throughout your partnership with this company.
+Before you commit to your chosen customer relationship consultancy, make sure that you research the reviews, responsiveness, clients, familiarity with other tech suppliers and service levels.
+Furthermore, you should also ask about the support and training you will receive – there are bound to be many tech updates and requirements throughout your partnership with this company.

 2. Put Milestones in Place

-A correct CRM procedure would be nothing without objectives and milestones.
-When these are set up, you’ll have the ability to track your progress, check customer satisfaction and constantly improve your setup.
+A correct CRM setup project with a customer relationship consultancy would be nothing without objectives and milestones.
+When these are set up, you’ll have the ability to track your progress, check off key milestones and sharpen customer relationships!

 3. Offer correct training and assistance

-Training is imperative for CRM software and should be tailored to each user group.
-For example, marketing groups should understand list building, event management and contact segmentation whereas the sales team need to learn the various methods which boost their productivity and conversion rates.
-Managers need to understand how to extract actionable insights from the reports.
+Training is imperative for CRM software and should be tailored to each business function and stakeholder within the business.
+For example, marketing groups should understand list building, event management and contact segmentation; whereas the sales team need to learn the various methods which boost their productivity and conversion rates.
+Managers need to understand how to extract actionable insights and measure team performance from the reports.

 Be clear about your objectives before